 Testimony: "Being a genocide survivor"

-Exceptional testimony-meeting of Ginette Kolinka and Leiny Munyakazi
+Exceptional testimonial meeting of Ginette Kolinka and Leiny Munyakazi

-A presentation of the genocides of the 20th century is discussed before the meeting during a guided tour of the permanent exhibition.
+A presentation of the genocides of the 20th century is evoked before the meeting during a guided tour of the permanent exhibition.

-As part of the Week of Education and Action against Racism and Anti-Semitism, students from UPEAA and ULIS classes at La Vallée d'Epinay-sous-Senart College and their teacher adapt and play in the auditorium of the Shoah Memorial, Anne Frank’s Diary.
+As part of the Week of Education and Actions against Racism and Anti-Semitism, students from UPEAA and ULIS classes at La Vallée d'Epinay-sous-Senart middle school, along with their teacher, are adapting and playing in the auditorium of the Shoah Memorial, Anne Frank’s diary.

 Information and reservations: